mbluemer/notes/online-courses/learning-to-learn.md

   - Identify what triggers the action based on location, time, emotions, and what actions preceded the habit
 4. Make a plan
   - Determine what new routine you will adopt given the previously determined cue

+**Memory consolidation** is the process committing active memories into long term memories and then those memories can later be changed via **reconsolidation**.